 Description: This task relates to near term activities such as federal Surface Transportation transportation improvements for the MRMPO area, and development of the annual list of obligated projects.

-Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) project prioritization and programming, air quality conformity activities, maintenance and update of the Metropolitan Transportation Improvement Program, which is a financially-constrained list of a five-year horizon.
+Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) project prioritization and programming, air quality conformity activities, maintenance and update of the Metropolitan Transportation a five-year horizon.